gregdan3/gregdan3.github.io/pages/toki-pona/sona/pre-predicates.md

 </details>

-The `sona` pre-pred means the predicate indicates knowledge of how to perform the action, rather than the action itself.
+The `sona` pre-pred means the predicate indicates knowledge of how to perform the action.
 `mi sona pali` is like saying "I know how to create."
 Consider this:

 > mi sona e pali

-The same action-versus-object distinction happens as with the `ken` pre-pred.
+The same action-versus-thing distinction happens as with the `ken` pre-pred.
 If something is an action, or knowledge of an action, that will be better understood in the predicate.

 ---

 <details><summary> mi alasa pona e sina  /  mi lukin pona e sina </summary>

 I'm trying to help you!

 </details>

 Lastly, there's `lukin` and `alasa`, which have the same meaning as pre-preds: to try.
-I recommend "alasa" over "lukin," but feel free to use both!
+I recommend `alasa` most, but feel free to use both!

 ::: info